Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 4 creates an empty file
  Command 5 makes a file executable
  Command 6 modifies file so that owner and group can execute while others can only read Command 7 gives execution permission to everybody
- Command 8 restricts permission except for others
+ Command 8 restricts permission except for others Command 9 sets the mode of a file